knpuniversity/FOSUserBundle/knpu/guard-authenticator.md

 This `LoginFormAuthenticator` is almost an exact copy of the authenticator we created in our [Symfony Security tutorial](http://knpuniversity.com/screencast/symfony-security).
 I've just added CSRF token checking - since our HTML login form has a CSRF token in it - and made a few other minor tweaks.
-Fir example at the bottom, I updated the login route name to use the one from FOSUserBundle.
+For example at the bottom, I updated the login route name to use the one from FOSUserBundle.

 The authenticator is very straightforward: It looks for the submitted `_username`